Meet the Team

 • Aoife in a white shirt with short sleeves, wearing a long necklace and small hoop earrings with long dark hair.

-Aoife Fleming, Legal coordinator, The Netherlands
+Aoife Fleming, Legal coordinator, the Netherlands

 Aoife Fleming is former UN Youth Representative on Sustainable Development for the Netherlands.
 She holds an LLM in financial law from Leiden University.
 Her interest lies with how legal solutions can help address the climate crisis, both through a climate finance and a rights-based perspective.